programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Adding Animations: Dropdown Bars

 Dropdown bars are slightly more complicated than animation frames.
-They can allow users to switch between a wide variety of display options, including changing colours, lines, axes and even variables.
+They can allow users to switch between a wide variety of display options, including changing colors, lines, axes and even variables.
 When creating figures with dropdown bars, the first step is to create the initial graph without a dropdown bar (this will be the first graph which your users will see).
 In this example, we'll be working with a scatter plot which visualises the ages of perpetrators and victims, so we'll create this as follows:

 ```python
 fig = px.scatter(